dda-derek-wendell/Documentation/_entries/1350_setleadsource.md

 number: 1350
 title: Set up Lead Source with Process Builder (Optional)
 ---
->This configuration is **optional** and availability will depend on the version of your Salesforce package.
-Please talk to your data provider to see if this feature is available.
+>This configuration is **optional** and is availability on 1.3 and higher versions in Salesforce.
 {:.warning}

 >Assigning a custom lead/account source value to records created by the Salesforce package is a recommended best practice.
 A few of the benefits are: